bben6087/android-group-project/README.md

 ## Describe the problem/issue your app is going to address.

-With this app we hope to provide students a way to set up study sessions with fellow classmates, aslo provide them a way to see other students in the same class as them, hopfully it would encourage more students to group study and inturn learn the subject better.
+With this app we hope to provide students a way to set up study sessions with fellow classmates, also provide them a way to see other students in the same class as them, hopefully it would encourage more students to group study and in turn learn more in their courses.

 ## The app will have